-The 5 key realizations that will empower you to manifest conscious change in your life
+5 helpful realizations that will empower you to manifest conscious change in your life

-The 5 key realizations that will empower you to manifest conscious change in your life are:
+The 5 helpful realizations that will empower you to manifest conscious change in your life are:

-- Affirmations and positive beliefs don’t fix negative thoughts, emotions, and attitudes, they suppress them.
+- Affirmations and positive beliefs don’t resolve the negative thoughts, emotions, and attitudes that create resistance in our lives.

 - Becoming conscious of our subconscious mind is key to releasing the parts of us that are stuck in fear and negativity and resisting change.

 - The process of conscious change is not as much a process of building ourselves up as it is a process of deconstructing what’s been bringing us down.